What is cloud migration?

 Simplified management and monitoring

-If the cloud provider offers a central management tool, it's easy to manage and monitor datacenter and cloud resources from a single screen.
+If the cloud provider offers a central management tool, it’s easy to manage and monitor data centre and cloud resources from a single screen.

 Some of the most common migration challenges are:

-Moving individual workloads can be straightforward, but planning a large-scale migration requires extensive planning across the organization.
+Moving individual workloads can be straightforward, but planning a large-scale migration requires extensive planning across the organisation.

 Moving to the cloud can provide both short- and long-term returns on investment, but it’s important to factor in the costs of planning and implementing a migration.